-I am an experienced socio-economic and public policy researcher who, over the last 18 years, has occupied a number of key roles in the public, private and voluntary sectors.
-I have a PhD from Cardiff University, where I am also an Honorary University Associate at the Sustainable Places Institute.
+I am an experienced socio-economic and public policy researcher and, over the last 20 years, I have occupied a number of key roles in the public, private and voluntary sectors.
+I have a PhD from Cardiff University, where I am also an Honorary University Associate.

 As a consultant I have worked with clients on a broad range of projects which are listed on my portfolio page.
 In addition, I was the first Chair of Glandŵr Cymru – The Canal and River Trust in Wales - between 2012-2015, which is the custodian of 2000 miles of inland waterways across England and Wales.